learnymukwena/stock_manager/README.md

-# stock_manager
+Stock Management System
 Processing of stock in the warehouse.
-Incoming , outgoing etc
+Incoming , outgoing as per Projects in the System
+- Java
+- MySQL Database